 Black Turtle Beans: Description, Flavor, Benefits, And Uses

-Black turtle beans are a type of common bean native to Central America.
+Vaguely named, Black turtle beans are a type of common bean native to Central America.
 They are an important source of nutrition for many communities worldwide and have been used in traditional dishes since pre-Columbian times.
 The beans are small, black, or dark brown and have an earthy flavor that lends well to many savory dishes.
-They can be cooked with herbs and spices to create hearty soups, stews, chilies, tacos, burritos, and more.
-This article will explore the nutritional profile of black turtle beans and their culinary uses and health benefits.

 What are Black Turtle Beans?

-History and Origin of Black Turtle Beans?
+History and Origins of Black Turtle Beans?

 Black turtle beans, commonly called black beans, are an ancient crop originating in Central and South America.
 They were historically employed in various cuisines, including soups and stews, by the Aztecs and Mayans of Mexico.
 This versatile legume was swiftly embraced by European settlers in the New World, and it is today a common ingredient in many Latin American dishes.
 Due to their high protein and fiber content, black turtle beans are a fantastic source of nutrients for those who follow vegetarian or vegan diets.